The Continuous Monument, for Peter Burr, 2021

 A simulation of an underground structure whose 'smart architecture' is overseen by artificial intelligences -- spatial and social designers that observe, learn, and make changes to the system.
 Unaware of the control exerted by these entities, residents move through spaces that reflect varied economies and class hierarchies.
 Periodically this system will interject one of 48 cinematic interludes that reveal different facets of life in this decaying arcology.

-I helped Peter Burr prepare single-channel versions of Dirtscraper for exhibition and streaming online.
-This involved optimizing various aspects of the Unity project and building editor tools for cinematography.
+I helped prepare single-channel versions of Dirtscraper for exhibition and streaming online.
+This involved optimizing various aspects of the Unity project and building editor tools for procedural cinematography.

 Drop City, for Peter Burr, 2019

 A portrait of a computer desktop community.
 Drop City takes its name from the first rural hippy commune in America, a settlement in southern Colorado that formed in 1965 constructed of discarded junk, salavaged car tops, and other detritus fashioned into inventive living structures.
 A decade later Drop City was completely abandoned.
 Nothing is left of it today.

 I worked on Drop City as a Unity developer, programming crowd simulation agents and procedural character animations.